IRMAC: Interpretable Refined Motifs in Binary Classification for Smart Grid Applications: Simulation Results

-By comparing the accuracy and F-score in Table~\ref{Comparision table:PV}, the Time Series CNN outperforms other methods.
-However, it has the longest computation time.
-Note that the motif discovery computation time is not reported in the table.
-This is because motif discovery is processed in parallel for each user at their end; thus the actual classification time in the IRMAC method is only the time needed for the linear classification function.
-In addition, the motif discovery will be carried out once and it takes about 20 s for each user from summertime's data.
-After that, we only need to update the motif by incoming daily data, which requires 300 ms for each user on average.
+By comparing the accuracy and F-score in Table~\ref{Comparision table:PV}, the 1D-CNN outperforms other methods.
+However, it is an opaque method and hence not interpretable.
+Furthermore, it requires 335s during training to get the reported accuracy, compared to 125s for MLP and 35s for IRMAC.
+Also, 1D-CNN has a higher classification time, as in Table~\ref{Comparision table:PV}.
+Note that the offline training time and motif discovery computation time are not reported in the table.
+This is because the models are not required to be retrained regularly, and motif discovery is processed in parallel for each user at their end; thus, the actual classification time in the IRMAC method is only the time needed for the linear classification function.
+The motif discovery will be carried out once for each user, and it takes about 20s from summertime data using the regular compiler.
+After that, we need only to update the motif by incoming daily data, which requires 300ms for each user on average.
 Therefore, the motif discovery time should be separated from the actual classification problem, which takes 1.03 ms to solve.
+To fairly compare the motif discovery time of IRMAC, DTW-based motif and STOMP, we used the \texttt{Numba} compiler for the three methods.
+It took IRMAC 130ms for a single user's motif discovery, compared to 40ms in STOMP and 180s in DTW-based motif, which shows the complexity of the proposed RM discovery and STOMP matches the theoretical values given in Section \ref{method}.
+As the Average and STOMP methods used the same linear classification method proposed as in IRMAC, the three are reported with the same speed.

-In conclusion, the proposed IRMAC method outperforms the other techniques considering the computational time and accuracy.
+In conclusion, the proposed IRMAC method outperforms the other techniques considering the computational time, accuracy, and transparency.
+The advantage of computational speed will become increasingly important in real-world applications where many users' data need to be processed centrally.
+In addition, when considering iterative data exchange through communication links in some ML-based approaches (like federated learning), the advantages of our proposed method will be better shown.

-To further study the proposed method, Fig.~\ref{KDE} shows the histogram of the results from the test dataset, where all results from the Sigmoid function are coloured by their real user types.
-While the IRMAC model will classify the users with a value below 0.5 as non-solar users and otherwise as solar users, we can observe two FN on the far left and four FP on the right.
+To further study the proposed method, Figure \ref{KDE} shows the histogram of the results from the test dataset, where all results from the sigmoid function are coloured by their real user types.
+While the IRMAC model classified the users with a value below 0.5 as non-solar users, we can observe two FN on the far left and four FP on the right.
 Most of the results are located at the two ends, showing IRMAC model is likely to give a confident result.
 However, among the falsely detected users, two FNs and one FP are located at the far ends, which means the proposed method has high confidence in classifying them correctly.
 It requires further analysis as follows.